 The second reason though is you are missing a valuable opportunity to capitalise on a teaching moment.

 As an example, let’s say one of your athletes talked back to you.
-Instead of issuing 10 laps or 50 press ups, you pull the athlete aside while the activity continues and have a chat 1-1 and find out why they reacted the way they did.
-Just to note, this doesn’t have to be a long conversation, but by doing this you are removing the platter from the situation that got them frustrated or angry, which is a good thing.
+Instead of issuing 10 laps or 50 press-ups, you pull the athlete aside while the activity continues and have a chat 1-1 and find out why they reacted the way they did.
+Just to note, this doesn’t have to be a long conversation, but by doing this you are removing the player from the situation that got them frustrated or angry, which is a good thing.
 Even letting them relax without talking can work.
 You can then discuss how they behaved and what a better way of behaving would be OR have that conversation with them at the end of training.
 Taking this approach means you can understand why your athlete acted the way they did, and address that.
 And you can have a rational conversation about a different way to behave next time that situation comes around.
 That is a win on two counts and leaves your athletes confidence and dignity intact.

 Takeaways for youth coaches